All in One SEO vs Yoast SEO: Which Plugin Fits In With Your SEO Strategy?

 It's an extremely close call when comparing All in One SEO vs Yoast SEO.
 Both search engine optimization plugins come with many of the same features and have a similar layout.

-The answer to which one is actually better is that it depends.
+The answer to which one of these WordPress SEO plugins is actually better is that it depends.
 Yoast SEO is a more expensive option but maybe better for beginners that need more instruction.

 With Yoast SEO, you have to purchase more add-ons that come native with All in One SEO.
 However, there is also more support via courses, FAQs, and other documentation to help new users.

 All in One SEO, on the other hand, is a little bit less intuitive in terms of the interface and has less in the way of learning options.
 That said, the premium version comes with more features out of the box, making it cheaper for more experienced users.